justkennycheng/kny_iot/README.md

 # kny_iot
- Here is a website with PHP code.
+ Here is a website by PHP code.
 Used for my personal iot device cloud.
+ IOT devide can find command from web continuously.
+ Users can change the command in website.